yavanikab/Wispr-Stories/README.md

 ## Quick Start

 No build step.
-Open `wisprstories.html` in any browser, or run `node serve.js` for local development.
+Open `wisprstories.html` in any browser, or run `node serve.cjs` for local development.
 Deploy to Vercel with `vercel --prod`.

 ## Tech Stack